Ishj21/Ishj21/README.md

 # Ishan Jain
 #### Flutter Developer

-I am Ishan from India, working and learning new technologies.
-I like to work in mobile development using Google's latest Flutter framework, I have been a tech enthusiast since i first saw a mobile phone and have been trying to make apps for my mobile phones! i am comfortable anywhere as long as my laptop's battery doesn't die.
+Hi!
+I am Ishan from India, currently pursuing BCA.
+I like to work in mobile development using Google's latest Flutter framework, I have been a tech enthusiast since i first saw a mobile phone and have been trying and learning software development technologies since.

 Skills: JAVA / FLUTTER / FIREBASE / SQL